ssj4maiko/reddit2discord/README.md

 Replace `<ABSOLUTE_PATH_TO_FOLDER>` with the absolute path of this project.
 You can find it with `pwd` when inside the project's folder.

-Now, you can do this: `systemctl enable ~/reddit2discord/reddit2discord.service`.
+Now, you can do this: `systemctl enable ~/reddit2discord/reddit2discord.service` (In case you installed on `~/reddit2discord/`, otherwise, change the route accordingly).
 This will create a symlink on `/etc/systemd/system`.

 Now you can run it with `systemctl start reddit2discord`, and check its status with `systemctl status reddit2discord`.